Here you'll find information about studying at Essex as a student from the Americas, and useful links to information for your country.

 At Essex we welcome students from all across the Americas into our vibrant campus communities.
 Sign up below to find out more about studying at Essex, and find links to information about our courses and scholarships for students from the region.

-Many of our students from the Americas study courses in the areas of Law and Human Rights, Politics, Business, Economics, Sociology and Criminology and Health and Social Care.
+Many of our students from the Americas study courses in the areas of Law and Human Rights, Politics, Business, Economics, Life Sciences, Sociology and Criminology, and Health and Social Care.
 Our long experience in interdisciplinary research and a focus on social justice across our subject areas allows our students to pursue their passions and have a positive impact on the world.

 You can find out about our scholarships and entry requirements for students from across the region on our country webpages.
 On these pages you'll also find contact information for our team looking after students from your country, and a link to book a meeting with them if you'd like your questions answered over a video call.